New Khmer Architecture: Important architects

-When Cambodia gained independence from France there was not a single qualified Cambodian architect or engineer in the whole ex-colony.
-Gradually young qualified architects returned from abroad.
-Totally lacking in experience, they were promptly loaded with the most taxing work-load.
-In the meantime technical and engineering schools started training engineers and technicians.
-But it was not until 1965 that architecture began to be taught at the newly founded Royal University of Fine Arts of which the most famous New Khmer Architect Vann Molyvann was given the job of Rector.
+When Cambodia gained independence from France, there were no competent Cambodian architects or engineers in the entire former colony.
+Gradually, young talented architects returned from abroad.
+Absolutely inexperienced, they are immediately loaded with the most taxable workload.
+Meanwhile, the technical and engineering schools have started training engineers and technicians.
+But it was not until 1965 that architecture began to be taught at the newly established Royal University of Fine Arts, where the most famous new Khmer architect, Vann Molyvann, was hired as Rector.
 Other Cambodian architects who played an important role were Lu Ban Hap, Chhim Sun Fong, Seng Suntheng, Ung Krapum Phka and Mam Sophana.
 Many of them trained abroad, especially in France or the United States.
 Altogether Grant Ross and Collins (opus cit pp72) identified over 60 architects from many different origins who contributed to the work of the Sangkum Reastr Niyum: Henri Chatel, Jamshed Petigura, Leroy & Mondet, Claude Bach, to mention a few.
 The architects for the Khmer-Soviet Friendship Hospital in Phnom Penh were Russian; Gordienko and Erchov.
-In recent years the important contribution of Japanese experts and contractors, has come to light, of whom Gyoji Banshoya, Nobuo Goto and Setsuo Okada have been documented by Kosuke Matsubara.
-Dr Lynn Emerson was the American architect who designed the School of Applied Arts and Engineering.
-All this goes to show how the Head of State harnessed all the intellectual forces available.
-Backed up by the ever enthusiastic Prince Norodom, the diverse origins of these highly qualified technicians contributed to the creative mood.
+In recent years, significant contributions from Japanese experts and contractors have emerged, with Gyoji Banshoya, Nobuo Goto and Setsuo Okada being recorded by Kosuke Matsubara.
+Dr. Lynn Emerson was an American architect who designed the School of Applied Arts and Engineering.
+All of this shows how the head of state used all the available intellectual power.
+Supported by Prince Norodom, who admires the diverse origins of these highly skilled technicians, contributes to a creative sense.

 Not an architect as such, Prince Sihanouk was the driving force behind the movement.
 He personally supervised most projects and encouraged his architects to reach their highest possible level of achievement.
 He also worked as an interior designer on some buildings and reviewed all the plans before approval.